Lombiq/NodeJs-Extensions/Readme.md

 ## Prerequisites

-1. To use this project, you will most of all need [Node.js](https://nodejs.org/) 18 or newer.
-We suggest installing the current LTS version which is higher than this minimum.
-2. Please follow our recommended setup guides for [Windows](Lombiq.NodeJs.Extensions/Docs/SetupWindows.md) or [Linux](Lombiq.NodeJs.Extensions/Docs/SetupLinux.md), as applicable.
+To use this project, you will most of all need [Node.js](https://nodejs.org/) 24 or newer.
+Please follow our recommended setup guides for [Windows](Lombiq.NodeJs.Extensions/Docs/SetupWindows.md) or [Linux](Lombiq.NodeJs.Extensions/Docs/SetupLinux.md), as applicable.

-[PNPM](https://pnpm.io) 8 (for package management and script execution) is automatically enabled via `corepack` in the `EnablePnpm` MSBuild target, so you don't have to install it separately.
-Since PNPM 8 dropped support for Node.js 14 or older, those `node` versions won't work.
+[PNPM](https://pnpm.io) (for package management and script execution) is automatically enabled via `corepack`, so you don't have to install it separately.

 ## Installation